 What is Elleste Solo used to treat?

-Some women can develop osteoporosis after the menopause, which is where your bones become fragile.
+Some women can develop osteoporosis after menopause, which is when their bones become fragile.
 Elleste Solo is sometimes prescribed to prevent this from occurring.

 How does Elleste Solo work?